YannisVanAchter/INFOB237-Project/Roi-des-bleu/ANSWER.md

 Go one step upwards at a time until the solution (be back to the beginning)

 At each step, compute new sum of beers with previous sub-solution.
 Keep the best one at the beginning.

+To save computing time, we check the cases where we are sure to go (the beginning and the end of the map), if one of them is greater than the beer limit, we return -1.

 ## Recursive equation